lsst-tstn/tstn-020/index.rst

     For containerized components, you can find details on how to do that in the `deployment documentation <https://tstn-019.lsst.io>`_.
 #.
 Once inside the CSC host, go to the location where the configuration is installed.
     This information can be found in the CSC documentation or in the `deployment documentation`_.
 #.
-Create a local branch to work on.
+Create a local branch to work on that corresponds to the Jira ticket mentioned above.

     .. prompt:: bash